PsyPhy/GripGraspISS/Source Code/GraspDocumentation/ManualManualScenes.md

 CENTER( IMAGE(ready.bmp, SINGLE) )

-He or she is then guided to bring the head to an upright position with respect to the shoulders.
+He or she is then guided to look straight ahead and bring the head to an upright position with respect to the shoulders.
+A 'laser pointer' (red dot) indicates the direction of gaze, which must be made to fall on the orange central target through pitch and yaw movements of the head.
-The halo around the subject's view into the virtual world changes color, from red when the head is tilted far from the upright position through yellow and green until it turns brighy cyan to indicate that the head is at the proper orientation.
+Simultaneously, the halo around the subject's viewpoint into the virtual world changes color, from red when the head is tilted far from the upright position through yellow and cyan until it turns suddenly bright green to indicate that the head is at the proper orientation.
 A circular arrow may appear when the head is far from the desired posture, giving the subject an indication of which way to tilt the head:

-CENTER( IMAGE(leftFar.bmp, SERIES) IMAGE(leftCloser.bmp, SERIES) IMAGE(leftNear.bmp, SERIES) IMAGE(good.bmp, SERIES) IMAGE(rightNear.bmp, SERIES) IMAGE(rightCloser.bmp, SERIES) IMAGE(rightFar.bmp, SERIES))
+CENTER( IMAGE(leftFarRedress.bmp, SERIES) IMAGE(leftCloserRedress.bmp, SERIES) IMAGE(leftNearRedress.bmp, SERIES) IMAGE(goodRedress.bmp, SERIES) IMAGE(rightNearRedress.bmp, SERIES) IMAGE(rightCloserRedress.bmp, SERIES) IMAGE(rightFarRedress.bmp, SERIES))

 CENTER(Tilted to the Left ---------------------- Correct Orientation ---------------------- Tilted to the Right)